The best books for bipolar disorder

 - How can friends and family help?

 Living with bipolar creates unique challenges for everything from dating to maintaining friendships.
 Dr. Burgess addresses these struggles with useful tips on how to maintain close relationships.
-In addition, many other references are listed where the patient and family can get additional help with living with the diagnosis so they can survive bipolar.
+In addition, many other listed references show where the patient and family can get additional help with living with the diagnosis so they can survive bipolar.

 6. The Depression Workbook: A Guide for Living with Depression and Manic Depression